j84lee/j84lee.github.io/content/post/Identify_Customer_Segments/index.md

 Udacity partners at Bertelsmann Arvato Analytics provided the data.

-[^**]: Cluster -1 is the group I add for checking the proportion of data that miss more than 30% information.
+[^**]: Cluster -1 is the group I added for checking the proportion of data that miss more than 30% information.